-If you are interested in organising workshops for the LICE-2019, please email your proposal to the firstname.lastname@example.org by the 31st of October, 2019.
+If you are interested in organising workshops for the LICE-2020, please email your proposal to the email@example.com by the 20th of April, 2020.
 Your workshop proposals will be reviewed by the Steering Committees.
 After acceptance of the workshop proposal, it is the responsibility of the Workshop Organiser(s) / Workshop Chair(s) to review all submitted papers to his/her workshop.

 Title: Focusing on Potential.
 Not the “problem”.
 Teaching and Learning in multilingual multi-tiered classrooms in Refugee Accommodation Centers in Greece

 Scope: This workshop is based on work and action research carried out in various Refugee Accommodation centers in Greece, as a response to refugee and migrant children education needs.
 Unlike most refugee and migrant populations entering host countries, the influx of refugee and migrants in 2015 in Greece, was very intense, large and unusually heterogeneous in terms of language, religion, nationality, culture, socio-economic status, goals.
 This heterogeneity led to a number of challenges especially with reference to the need for refugee and migrant children’s education.
 Working together in this experiential workshop we will hopefully discover that when trust is a given and can be well felt by all students, children do thrive no matter what the gaps, the differences or the difficulties.
 As teachers we need to adopt teaching and learning practices that are reflective and place the child right at the center of care.
 The workshop also raises important considerations as to the usual way refugee and migrant education operates and discusses possible alternative approaches.